How to Gain Confidence to Speak in Public: 11 Easy Tips (2026)

 The solution to stage fright or nervousness is not learning by rote.
 When you do not depend on the script, then you can speak more freely, and people also connect more easily.

-Mirror to Microphone: Safe ways to practice public speaking at home.
+Mirror to Microphone: Safe ways to practise public speaking at home

 Record yourself using your phone.
-Whenever you speak on a topic, listen to what is being said later and understand where you are going wrong, such as filler words (“umm,” “like”), or lack of confidence.
+Whenever you speak on a topic, listen to what is being said later and understand where you are going wrong, such as filler words (“umm” and “like”) or a lack of confidence.

 Take a time of 2 minutes, 6 minutes, or 10 minutes.
 This time-bound practice helps our brain adapt to speaking under pressure, without darkness.

-If there are no real people around, practice in front of 2-3 chairs, stuffed toys, or posters—this helps us imagine that our mind is the real audience, and this gradually reduces our stage fright.
+If there are no real people around, practise in front of 2-3 chairs, stuffed toys, or posters—this helps us imagine that our minds are the real audience, and this gradually reduces our stage fright.

 Call your family members or friends and give a short speech in front of them.
 Get feedback from them too.
 Speaking in a safe space boosts confidence.